 As I finished watching season 3 of Twin Peaks, being a fan for so many years, I felt empty and dissatisfied.
-So many side stories left unanswered, especially Audrey’s story.
-And Dale Cooper’s failure to defeat Judy, the ultimate evil.
-Ouch.
+So many side stories left unanswered — Audrey Horne’s story especially.
+And Dale Cooper’s failure to defeat Judy, the ultimate evil?
+Ouch!

 A few days passed, and little by little, two questions started to form in my head:

 And out of all the characters, it was the lovely Lucy Brennan who sparked my interest.